n-hundenborn/diabetes-forecasting/README.md

 When you first run a jupyter notebook cell in a new python environment, click install in the popup that opens.

 ## Project Structure
-You can find the main content of our project in the Jupyter-Notebook called _dev_model_training.ipynb_.
+You can find the main content of our project in the Jupyter-Notebook called _diabetes_classification.ipynb_.
 The notebook has the following base structure:

 1. Importing packages
 2. Data Loading (for implementations, see _raw_data.py_)